amtoaer

 After a scraping failure, Jellyfin will only display the original folder or file name of the video, without any related images or information, which can greatly affect the user experience.

 Since the open database used for scraping is reliable, the majority of scraping failures should not be attributed to incomplete databases, but rather to local issues.
-The matching process of scraping is actually based on the names of files and folders, so unreasonable file and folder naming is often the culprit for scraping failures.
-Although sometimes scraping can still succeed even without renaming the video files, it is recommended to use the following directory structure and naming conventions for the source files to improve the scraping success rate (using "Summer Reappear" as an example):
+The matching process of scraping is actually based on the names of files and folders, so unreasonable file and folder naming is often the culprit of scraping failures.
+Although sometimes scraping can still succeed even without renaming the video files, it is recommended to use the following directory structure and naming conventions for source files (using "Summer Reunion" as an example):

 └── S1